 - Knowledge of the Chinese legal system and structure.

-- Experience living or working in China, Taiwan, or Hong Kong.
+- Experience living and/or working in China, Taiwan, or Hong Kong.

 - Ability to speak and read Mandarin Chinese, to include ability to effectively utilize sources of electronic and print information regarding China and Taiwan.